ocaml-multicore/ocaml-effects-tutorial/README.md

 - : string = "done"
 ```

-### Exercise 1: Implementing exceptions from effects ★★☆☆☆
+### Exercise 1: Implement exceptions from effects ★★☆☆☆

 As mentioned before, effects generalize exceptions.
 Exceptions handlers are
 effect handlers that ignore the continuation.
 Your task is to implement